bentoml/aws-lambda-deploy/README.md

+## ⚠️ BentoCTL project has been deprecated

+Plese see the latest BentoML documentation on OCI-container based deployment workflow: https://docs.bentoml.com/

-# Bentoctl AWS Lambda deployment
+## Bentoctl AWS Lambda deployment

 Bentoctl is a CLI tool for deploying your machine-learning models to any cloud platforms and serving predictions via REST APIs.
 It built on top of [BentoML: the unified model serving framework](https://github.com/bentoml/bentoml), and makes it easy to bring any BentoML packaged model to production.